 Wow!
 That’s quite unexpected.
 And again: both companies are growing, both are doing very well, but their approach to handling marketing, lead generation and sales is completely different!

-It’s important for you to say that there is more than just one way of doing business.
-This allows you to be more flexible, and choose the path you personally feel it would FIT you.
+It’s important for you to know that there is more than just one way of doing business.
+Understanding this allows you to be more flexible, and choose the path you personally feel it would FIT you.

 But I’m thinking that a company like yours, doesn’t really have that man-power.